shrey01/shrey01/README.md

-- 👋 Hi, I’m @shrey01
+- 👋 Hi, I’m @shrey01 a tiny🐛
-- 👀 I’m interested in ...
+- 👀 I’m interested in watching movies and eating 🔥🍿No coding!!!!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently evaluating the digital boundaries
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine brain'
-- 📫 How to reach me ...
+- 📫 How to reach me, easy Shreyaskar is everywhere!!
+Just Google it.

 <!---
 shrey01/shrey01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.